 Agnimanthaḥ, Premna serratifolia, Lamiaceae, Identification, Substitute, Adulterant

-However, there is lack in detailed anatomy of leaf, root-bark and root.
+However, there is a lack of detailed anatomy of leaf, root-bark and root.
 Hence, the present investigation was undertaken to provide the complete anatomical diagnostic characters of leaf, root-bark and root of the drug agnimanthaḥ, Premna serratifolia.

 MATERIALS AND METHODS:

-Anatomical Studies: Fresh root, root-bark and leaves were collected from authentic plant (12 years old) grown in R & D centre campus, Cholayill Pvt.
+Anatomical Studies: Fresh root, root-bark, and leaves were collected from the authentic plant (12 years old) grown in R & D center campus, Cholayill Pvt.
 Ltd., Ambattur, Chennai.
-The samples were cut in to small pieces and fixed immediately in Formalin-Acetic-Alcohol for 24 h.
+The samples were cut into small pieces and fixed immediately in Formalin-Acetic-Alcohol for 24 h.
 After fixation they were washed thoroughly in distilled water, dehydrated, embedded in paraffin wax after infiltration and sectioned using rotary microtome to the thickness of 8 - 12 µm.

-Macroscopic characters of the root (Fig. 1: 1): Root about 1 - 1.5 cm thickness shows strong, hard, woody, brown colour when fresh, dark brown when dry with clear longitudinal furrows and rootlet scars; aromatic, camphoraceous and characteristic odour.
+Macroscopic Characters of the Root (Fig. 1: 1): Root about 1 - 1.5 cm thickness shows strong, hard, woody, brown color when fresh, dark brown when dry with clear longitudinal furrows and rootlet scars; aromatic, camphoraceous and characteristic odor.

-Microscopic characters of the root (Fig. 1: 2 - 4): A transverse section of root about 6 - 7 mm thickness shows distinct periderm, compressed cortex and tracheary elements.
-Xylem region shows quite distinct growth rings, diffuse porous, growth rings demarcated by thick walled, narrow lumened fibres.
-Vessels circular or oval, mostly wide, thin walled, mostly solitary, less frequently in tangential multiples.
-Individual vessel element cylindrical, short or long, with simple horizontal perforation plate, intervascular pits simple, with or without tail.
+Microscopic Characters of the Root (Fig. 1: 2 - 4): A transverse section of root about 6 - 7 mm thickness shows distinct periderm, compressed cortex, and tracheary elements.
+Xylem region shows quite distinct growth rings; diffuse porous, growth rings demarcated by thick-walled, narrow lumened fibers.
+Vessels are circular or oval, mostly wide, thin-walled, mostly solitary, less frequently in tangential multiples.
+Individual vessel element cylindrical, short or long, with simple horizontal perforation plate, intervascular pits simple, with or without the tail.
 Xylem rays distinct, bi- or tri-seriate, rarely tetra-seriate.
 Fibres libriform, long or short, septate, narrow lumen.
 Tracheids short, narrow with simple pits.

-Macroscopic characters of the root-bark (Fig. 2: 1 - 2): The bark has a thickness of about 8 to 10 mm, brown colour outer side, pale white inner side, rough surface with peelable fakes and longitudinal furrows, prominent rootlet scars with characteristic odour.
+Macroscopic Characters of the Root-Bark (Fig. 2: 1 - 2): The bark has a thickness of about 8 to 10 mm, brown color outer side, pale white inner side, rough surface with peelable fakes and longitudinal furrows, prominent rootlet scars with a characteristic odor.

-Microscopic characters of the root-bark (Fig. 2: 3 - 5): Bark differentiated into outer region periderm, middle region secondary cortex and inner region secondary phloem.
-Periderm broad and well developed.
-Phellem and phellogen distinct, phellem cells are homogeneous, thin walled, large and loosely arranged, somewhat angular in shape.
+Microscopic Characters of the Root-Bark (Fig. 2: 3 - 5): Bark differentiated into outer region periderm, middle region secondary cortex and inner region secondary phloem.
+Periderm is broad and well developed.
+Phellem and phellogen distinct, phellem cells are homogeneous, thin-walled, large and loosely arranged, somewhat angular in shape.
 Phelloderm and secondary cortex cells are compressed and distinctly exhibit dark zone.
-Secondary phloem and cambium present inner most regions.
+Secondary phloem and cambium present innermost regions.
 Secondary phloem region broad with bi- or tri-seriate phloem rays.
 Phloem rays homo or heterocellular.
-Isolated or group of brachysclereids present in cortex and secondary phloem region.
+Isolated or group of brachysclereids present in the cortex and secondary phloem region.
 No calcium oxalate crystals found.

 FIG. 1: MACROSCOPIC AND MICROSCOPIC FEATURES OF ROOT OF PREMNA SERRATIFOLIA